briansimoni/stereodose/README.md

 To more closely simulate production builds, run `npm run build` and visit localhost:4000

+### Debugging
+There is a vscode launch configuration for debugging inside the docker container.
+Simply open vscode, set breakpoints, and run the debugger.
+It works out of the box with dlv listening on port 40000. **However, if you change golang files or restart the server, you must also restart the debugging session or else you'll get nil pointer errors**

+For React debugging, you can also use the "React" debug launch configuration.
+It requires the vscode chrome debugger extension.
+You can also read more and find references with the auto-generated documentation: https://github.com/briansimoni/stereodose/tree/master/app/views#debugging-in-the-editor

 ### Windows Users
 In my experience, Docker isn't that great on Windows but sometimes a quick restart of the daemon/VM gets my containers to work.
 The golang file watcher does not work at all from inside a container.
 I recommend running the db from it's own container and then using native golang.